sabre-io/Baikal/INSTALL.md

 # 8 - Connecting your CalDAV / CardDAV client to Baïkal Server

 ## Apple iCal:
-Add a new CalDAV account
+Add a new CalDAV account:
 	* username: the username you just created (in our example, jerome)
 	* password: the password you just defined
 	* In server address: http://dav.mydomain.com/cal.php/principals/jerome